I. UNIVERSITY ORGANIZATION FOR PROCUREMENT

 IV.WHAT ARE THE AFFIRMATIVE RESPONSIBILITIES OF EMPLOYEES?

 Any employee who has or whose relative has a substantial interest shall make known that interest in a special file open to the public and kept by the university and the Board.
 He or she shall thereafter refrain from voting or participating in any manner in the contract, sale, purchase or decision.
 The university and the Board will keep the required file.
 It will be the responsibility of each employee to keep the disclosure current.
-Disclosure forms may be obtained from and shall be filed with the Office of the Director of Procurement and Contracting Services.
+Disclosure forms may be obtained from and shall be filed with the Office of the Chief Procurement Officer.

 V.MAY AN EMPLOYEE WHO HAS OR WHOSE RELATIVE HAS A SUBSTANTIAL INTEREST, SUPPLY EQUIPMENT, MATERIAL, SUPPLIES, OR SERVICES TO THE BOARD AND UNIVERSITIES?